 WDAG performance is improved with optimized document opening times:

-- An issue is fixed that could cause a one-minute or more delay when you open a Microsoft Defender Application Guard (WDAG) Office document.
+- Fixed an issue that could cause a one-minute or more delay when you open a Microsoft Defender Application Guard (WDAG) Office document.
 This can occur when you try to open a file using a Universal Naming Convention (UNC) path or Server Message Block (SMB) share link.

-- A memory issue is fixed that could cause a WDAG container to use almost 1 GB of working memory when the container is idle.
+- A memory issue that could cause a WDAG container to use almost 1 GB of working memory when idle has been fixed.

 - The performance of Robocopy is improved when copying files over 400 MB in size.